5-Ingredient Chewy Peanut Butter Oatmeal Balls

 How to Store

-- How to store.
 Peanut butter oatmeal balls should be stored in the fridge as they are made with maple syrup which should always be refrigerated.
 They will last for a week or two in the fridge.
-If you swap for a shelf stable sweetener, storing them in the fridge helps them to keep their shape.
+If you swap it for a shelf-stable sweetener, storing it in the fridge helps it keep its shape.

-- Can I freeze these?
-Yes, peanut butter oat balls can be frozen.
-Once they’ve firmed up in the fridge, transfer to a freezer safe container.
+Peanut butter oat balls can be frozen for longer storage.
+Once they’ve firmed up in the fridge, transfer to a freezer-safe container.
 They’ll last for a few months.
 You can either thaw them in the fridge or enjoy them frozen.

 5-Ingredient Chewy Peanut Butter Oatmeal Balls